-Circumstances should be set forth so that the defendant will be able to respond to the charge.57 Furthermore, the court cannot grant relief concerning an issue that was not pled.
-Counsel should not rely on a general claim but should plead a claim for each type of relief sought.58 heard even when raised in the form of a request for relief.
-These claims may concern:
+Circumstances should be set forth so that the defendant will be able to respond to the charge.
+Furthermore, the court cannot grant relief concerning an issue that was not pled.
+Counsel should not rely on a general claim but should plead a claim for each type of relief sought.

-See Jason Swango, Esq. for examples of factual allegations.
 It is best to plead the essential facts in support of each claim.
-Some claims, however, will be
+Some claims, however, will be heard even when raised in the form of a request for relief.